 The 6-foot, 225-pound Barber was overlooked by many colleges because he missed nearly all of his junior season with torn ligaments in his ankle.
 Ole Miss gambled with an early offer to Barber, who committed to the Rebels last summer.

-Barber remains committed to Ole Miss, but will take official
+Barber remains committed to Ole Miss,